Roche/MAIC/README.md

 The current package MAIC is no longer maintained.
-We recommend using this updated package instead.
-More information can be found here:
+We recommend using the following package instead.

 https://hta-pharma.github.io/maicplus/main/